Governor's Mansion (Tobolsk, Russia): History

 Following the Revolution the house was renamed the 'House of Freedom'.
+In 1937 a carpet from the Governor’s Mansion was sent to and preserved by a museum in San Francisco.

 The mansion is built in the style of classicism and is highly regarded as an architectural monument.
 It was also one of the first stone buildings in Tobolsk Podgora.

 Currently, the mansion belongs to the Tobolsky District administration.
 In 1996, the Emperor's study was opened as a museum.

 Following a complete restoration of the building, which included demolition of an art deco portico and its replacement by one in the original design, it was reopened in 2018 to house The Museum of the Family of Emperor Nicholas II.